Diplomate Presentation Ceremonies FAQs

 Yes.
 If you are unable to attend the next ceremonies, you will be invited to attend our next group of ceremonies.

-These will take place in the autumn of 2023 for both RCS England and the Faculty of Dental Surgery.
+These will take place in the autumn of 2024 for RCS England and the Faculty of Dental Surgery.
 Invitations will be sent out 3–4 months in advance.

 Applying for a visa?